 Figures in the brackets (R) provisionally show that the instrument serial number can have an additional digit (starting from 2005).

 Most of the Reissue serial numbers have the format of M YRRR, where the first figure designates the year of production of the original similar to numbering guitars of 1950’s, and the second figure designates the year of production of the reissue (for example, 0 4123 is a reissue of 1960 produced in 1994 / 2004 / 2014 with number 123).
 In early Reissues, up to 1993 (Pre-Historic period), the first figure in the format YRRRR did no designate the year of production of the original but designated the year of production of the reissue itself (for example, 81234 is the guitar 1234 produced in 1988).
 The newest authentic True Historic of 2016 have serial numbers in the format of RM YRRRR (for example, R9 62345 is a reissue of 1959 produced in 2016 with the number 2345).
-At the same time, starting from 2015, the Standard Historic specification reissues of 1959 and 1960 have the designation of CSM YRRR (for example, CS9 5789 is a reissue of 1959 produced in 2015 with number 789), and 1957 and 1958 reissues have RM YRRRR (for example, R7 60123 is a reissue of 1957 produced in 2016 with number 123).
+At the same time, starting from 2015, the Standard Historic specification reissues of 1959 and 1960 have the designation of CSM YRRR (for example, CS9 5789 is a reissue of 1959 produced in 2015 with number 789).
 Starting from 2004, chambered reissues have had prefix CR (Chambered Reissue).
 In its turn, the Collector's Choice series is designated with CC.
 Some of the reissues of 1960’s are numbered as YYRRRM (for example, 002348 is 1968 Custom produced in 2000 with number 234).